 The absolute value of the circulation of the electric field is equal to the rate of change of the magnetic flux through the area enclosed.
 The flux linkage of the coil is the product of the flux associated with the coil and the number of turns in the coil.

 In the case of an inductor coil with N number of turns of the electric wire, it makes N turns; we have the following formula:

 dΦ / dt is the rate of change over time of the magnetic flux Φ.

-The negative sign of the formula and the direction of the electromotive force were introduced by Lenz's law.
+Lenz's law introduced the negative sign of the formula and the direction of the electromotive force.

 Examples of Applications of Faraday's Law in Daily Life

 Here are some examples of the application of Faraday's law.